4154504D/88-121-110-120-45-49-51/README.md

 python Xynx-13.py
 ```
 You can open/run the file by going into the directory and execute it as a python OR in a py environment.
+For windows users who use default CMD-Pormpt Interface, use ("") for the FileName.

 ## Status
 Currently in early-stage development.